 FEATURED PROJECT: Revelator Roastery

 Revelator Coffee Company’s corporate headquarters is anything but your standard office space.
 In fact, it’s first and foremost a roastery, with office space included.
 It’s also a departure from Revelator’s retail spaces.
 Where their coffee shops tend to specialize in Southern Zen, the roastery is beautifully stark.
-It’s first and foremost a bright coffee laboratory, albeit one that welcomes social calls.
+It’s a bright coffee laboratory, albeit one that welcomes social calls.

 In fact, the laboratory is the first thing a visitor sees.
 Walk through the bank of windows at the building’s entryway, and midcentury armchairs quickly give way to long tables in white and stainless steel.
 The space is stocked full of brewing equipment and development teams — all part of bringing each roast to customers as the perfect Revelator cup.